 These members are targeting National, UCI, and World Cup level podiums.
 Their personal Instagram accounts are sure to be ripe with adventure in 2021.

 Erin is the founder of our team, her passion to promote women in the sport has been her driver to build this team.
 This woman lives and breathes bicycles.
 If she’s not on a bike, she’s probably working as a race official, coaching a Learn to Ride session or at a board meeting.
-Erin also races with Team Canadian as a tandem pilot for 6 years and will be chasing some track records in 2022.
+Erin raced with Team Canadian as a tandem pilot for 6 years and will be chasing some track records in 2022.

 Courtenay came to cycling in 2017 as part of the RBC Athlete Training Grounds.
-Coming from Bobsleigh as a brake(wo)man, Courtenay has turned all of her focus to the track, with her eye on the prize of representing Canada in the near future.
+Coming from Bobsleigh as a brake(wo)man, Courtenay is focusing on track, with her eye on the prize of representing Canada in the near future.
 In 2018 she took third place with Sarah in the Elite Women's Team Pursuit at Canadian Track Nationals.

 Kendra truly embodies the vision of Watt Riot Cycling.
 She never attends an event without a smile, she's encouraging to other women on the start line, and she is not so secretly the reason a few of her teammates kept riding after their first year.
 We are so happy to have her on our team.

-Yuen-ying graduated from our women's road cycling clinic in 2017 and has taken out her FIRST EVER race license this year.
+Yuen-ying graduated from our women's road cycling clinic in 2017 and took out her FIRST EVER race license in 2018.
 We are super excited to have her back in our program and helping encourage some new riders to take up their first start lines.

 Amy joined us after attending the Rise and Ride road program in 2021 and she has jumped in with both feet.
 Watch for this firecracker to be coaching some community programs.